Skip to main content

 • wingo (max.muster+wingo@...)

-• Tracking data leaks: If a provider publishes your address, you immediately recognize which source caused the leak.
+• Tracking data leaks: If a provider publishes your address, you immediately recognize which source caused the leaks.

 • No additional accounts: You don't need to create extra aliases; the tag can be chosen freely.